 Stick Insects Love Plants

 That’s enough talk about other species; let’s get back to the question, “are stick insects cannibalistic?”
-Again, the answer is ‘no’, stick insects only eat plant leaves and stems.
+Again, the answer is ‘no’, stick insects only eat plant leaves (and very occasionally stems).
 Typical food sources include plant leaves like bramble, privet, and ivy.
 Some stick insects will eat virtually any leaf you give them while others are a bit more choosy.

 You might be interested to note that it is not necessary to feed stick insects both plants and water separately.
 Some pet owners put plant leaves in water so as to preserve them, but it is really not necessary.
 Stick insects get all the water they need from the leaves themselves.